-BA DANCE (MAJOR & SPECIAL)
+BA DANCE (MAJOR & SPECIAL) - Not offered for 2023-2024 academic year

 Students in the Bachelor of Arts Dance programme are required to complete 12 credits over each Level for a total of 36 credits for the Major.
 For the Special in Dance, students are required to complete an additional 18 credits over each Level for a total of 54 credits.
 For both the major and special, students must ONLY select courses from the list below.